TharaniyaBalamugunthan/Banana-and-Strawberry-Smoothie/recipe.md

-Combine ingredients.
 Add all ingredients to a blender.
-Blend all the ingredients (Add ice, milk or water if the smoothie is to thick) Serve ( Pour the smoothie into a cup and enjoy )
+Blend all the ingredients (Add ice, milk or water if the smoothie is to thick) Serve (Pour the smoothie into a cup and enjoy !)